B.A. in Biblical Studies

 Students who graduate with a B.A. in Biblical Studies are ready to:

-• Serve in missions
+• Teach the Bible in cross-cultural missions

-• Pursue further graduate studies
+• Pursue a graduate degree in biblical or theological studies

 From 2018—2021, 100% of those who graduated with a B.A. in Biblical Studies are either employed or continuing their education.